Pinterest loves fresh pins on Pinterest or “new pins”. The more fresh content you can create to be shared from your website, the better.

 1. Mix Up Your Image + Text for Fresh Pins

 The obvious way to mix up your images is to use different images in the first place.
-I can't find any super-specific advice from Pinterest about “how much” an image should vary between Pins to be considered a “fresh Pin on Pinterest”.
-But I would say that a completely different image is your best shot, however there are a few ways to do this quickly and these tips will help:
+A completely different image is your best shot, however there are a few ways to do this quickly and these tips will help:

 - If you take your own background images, create a whole bunch of them so that you can create 3-5 Pins at once for each webpage or blog post.

-- If you do use the same image or don't change it much, be sure to change the title text as well, because this givedifferentiation to your Pins.
+- If you do use the same image or don't change it much, be sure to change the title text as well, because this give differentiation to your Pins but remember that it's the image that is the most important part that needs to look different.

 1. Start with a base image